 - Cancer that involves the spine

-- Make some adjustments.
-If you position your computer incorrectly, adjust it at an eye level so you can see easily.
+- Make some adjustments – If you position your computer incorrectly, adjust it at eye level so you can see easily.
 Use the hands-free function on your phone or wear a headset.
 Prop your tablet on a pillow so that it sits at a 45° angle, instead of lying flat on your lap.

-- Stop lifting loads that are too heavy for you.
-You must know what you can and cannot do.
-If you are trying to lift a big chair across a room, try asking for help and not do it yourself alone.
+- Stop lifting loads that are too heavy for you – You must know what you can and cannot do.
+If you are trying to lift a big chair across a room, try asking for help, and do not do it yourself alone.
 Think about what it can do to your neck and your back.

 While there are many ways to relieve neck pain, massage therapy is considered one of the most effective and safest methods for relieving neck pain and stiffness.
 Massage can help release tension in the muscles and reduce inflammation.
 Also, it speeds up the healing process by increasing blood flow and oxygen to the affected area.